-There appears to be different levels of acceptance when it comes to the use of non-human animals in the fashion world.
-Some may wince at the thought of wearing animal fur but have no issue with wearing animal skin, such as leather and suede.
-On page 5 you can see the consumer perception of different materials and processes used within the fashion industry.
+This report takes a detailed look at how veganism is influencing the fashion industry and reflects on why there appears to be different levels of acceptance when it comes to the use of animals in the fashion world.
+For example, some wince at the thought of wearing animal fur but have no issue with wearing animal skin.
+The concluding pages consider supply chain issues, what shoppers really want and the robust Vegan Trademark standards.